EXPLAINER: How UK Conservatives can change their leader - NewsBreak

 EXPLAINER: How UK Conservatives can change their leader

-LONDON — (AP) — Some Conservative lawmakers in Britain are talking about ousting their leader, Prime Minister Boris Johnson, who has been tarnished by allegations that he and his staff held lockdown-breaching parties during the coronavirus pandemic.
+Some Conservative lawmakers in Britain are talking about ousting their leader, Prime Minister Boris Johnson who has been tarnished by allegations that he and his staff held lockdown-breaching parties during the coronavirus pandemic.

 If Johnson does not heed calls to resign — and he insists he won't — he could be toppled through a no-confidence vote.